almdr/OMDBMovies/README.md

 # OMDBMovies

 Run:
-1 Open the MovieSearch.xcodeproj in Xcode
+1 Open the MovieSearch.xcodeproj in Xcode.
-2 Choose an simulator
+2 Choose an simulator.
-3 Hit run
+3 Hit run.

 Technical decision: